practicaltech/TechFest/2021/gathering_4/README(in progress).md

 ### 2. Hello World: using the serial monitor

 The serial monitor allows us to communicate with our board as a process is being run.
 The serial monitor can both show and read text.
-It can show us words and numbers the process running on the board is printing and we can type in the serial monitor to send commands to our board.It is an invaluable tool for interacting with our board, whether to debug, read sensor values, send commands, etc.
+It can show us words and numbers and we can type in the serial monitor to send commands to our board.
+It is an invaluable tool for interacting with our board, whether to debug, read sensor values, send commands, etc.

 *[History blurb on 'Hello, World!'](https://ozanerhansha.medium.com/on-the-origin-of-hello-world-61bfe98196d5)*